pc2/sus-compiler/README.md

 Current HDLs mostly build on top of existing Software languages such as Chisel and SpinalHDL.
 This allows for great software integration, but throws away a lot of the terseness and extended type safety that HDLs could benefit from.

 A great and interesting new innovation is TL-Verilog.
 In this language they built a higher level abstraction for designing hardware, moving away from the Register-Transfer level to a pipeline-focussed design.
 This makes TL-Verilog incredibly well-suited for the development of processing pipelines.
-What holds TL-Verilog back from being the language that accomplishes the goals of , and
+What holds TL-Verilog back from being the language that accomplishes the goals of safety, and terseness.

 - Strong Typing
 - Eliminate common issues